barbecuesteve/api-governance/governance-framework.md

 * **Adopt:** Consumers onboard with approvals — Consumers discover the API, review docs, and submit subscription requests.
 Producers receive notifications and approve based on capacity, readiness, or business agreements.
 This creates a formal relationship between producer and consumer.
 Development approvals might be automatic; production approvals let producers understand dependencies and coordinate onboarding.

 * **Evolve:** Semantic versioning (Minor = compatible; Major = breaking) — APIs evolve while respecting existing consumers.
 Minor updates (v2.1 to v2.2) add capabilities, optional parameters, or response fields without breaking existing consumers.
-Major updates (v2.0 to v3.0) introduce breaking changes: removed fields, changed types, restructured endpoints.
+Major updates (v2.0 to v3.0) introduce breaking changes: removed fields, changed types, restructured endpoints, or incompatible schema changes.
 Major versions run in parallel.
 Consumers migrate on their schedule, not forced.
 This prevents "update and break everything" while allowing evolution.
+Note that "breaking" varies by protocol — see the [testing strategy](api-testing-strategy.md) for protocol-specific breaking change rules.

 * **Deprecate & Retire:** Sunset gracefully — When an API version is no longer valuable or superseded, mark it deprecated.
 Stop new subscriptions.
 Tell existing consumers the timeline and migration path.
 Track remaining usage.
 Retire only after a waiting period (e.g., 90 days minimum) and when usage drops to zero or remaining consumers migrate.
 The Auditor shows who still uses the deprecated API for targeted outreach.
 Remove from routing but archive metadata.
 This prevents both premature retirement (breaking consumers) and eternal support (accumulating debt).